2018 Draft Financial Plan

 Based on the activities, departments compile budgets.
 They list expected costs and revenue.

-October to December – Draft Financial Plan
+October to January – Draft Financial Plan Preparation

 Finance compiles all budgets to make a draft financial plan.
 We compare the draft to the current strategic plan to ensure consistency.